-Employees with ten or less years of service may carry a vacation credit balance of not more than thirty-four days (272 hours).
-Vacation credits may be accumulated to forty-eight days (384 hours) if the employee has more than ten years plus one month of service.
-Management-level employees may earn up to a maximum vacation accrual of 384 hours (48 days) for ten or less years of service and 440 hours (55 days) for ten years plus one month of service.
+- Employees with ten or less years of service may carry a maximum vacation credit balance thirty-four days (272 hours). - Employees with ten or more years of service may carry a maximum vacation credit balance of forty-eight days (384 hours). - MPP employees may carry a maximum vacation credit balance of accrual of forty-eight days (384 hours) for ten or less years of service and fifty-five days (440 hours) for more than ten years of service.

 Any employee who reaches the maximum of their accrual will cease to accrue additional vacation until their accrual is reduced.
-At the end of each month, all full-time employees will receive a written monthly summary of their earned and used vacation credits.
+Full-time employees can view a summary of their earned and used vacation credits on ADP, or on their bi-monthly pay statement.